inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01a_Linear_Interpolation.md

 #### II: Data Exploration

-This code chunk examines the two datasets.
+This section examines the two datasets.
 The focus here is to explore the distribution of BMI and Media Exposure as well as cases of missing data and distribution of time points for each data set.

 ##### The BMI data set overview